 Mission: Provide adequate funding for veterans, including health care, mental health support, and programs to help veterans shift to civilian employment after serving.
 We need people in Congress who understand what it means to deploy men and women overseas and who will ensure the government provides the highest form of care and support upon our soldiers’ return.
 We can give our military the latest technology in war, but if we don’t take care of our soldiers when they return home, we are not doing our jobs.

-Mission: I come from a family of hunters and I will protect the rights of law-abiding gun owners.
+Mission: I come from a family of hunters and I will protect the constitutional rights of law-abiding gun owners.
 At the same time, gun violence is an epidemic in this country and we cannot ignore the ongoing mass shootings in our schools and communities.
-There are practical and reasonable actions that can and must be taken to ensure those seeking to commit violent acts do not have easy access to guns, and we must do so by bringing responsible gun owners to the table.
-First, we must expand background checks, closing loopholes that allow criminals and terrorists easy access to firearms and implementing a registration system similar to how we register and license drivers.
+Research has shown that the number one reason for mass murders in our country is the easy availability of large numbers of guns.
+There are practical and common sense actions that can and must be taken to ensure those seeking to commit violent acts do not have easy access to guns.

 Why I Am Voting for Tracy

 “Tracy Mitrano is clearly the right candidate to take on Tom Reed.
 She has the best campaign structure and plan in place to win in November.
 Her deep roots to Western New York, extensive leadership experience, and her authentic connection with voters from all walks of life make her the ideal candidate.”

 “Tracy Mitrano is a champion and fierce advocate of Women’s Equality Party tenets, such as defending access to affordable healthcare, to protecting women’s rights in the workplace.
 We are confident she will bring that same spirit to Congress.
 She has a clear message which resonates across New York’s 23rd District, and a creative vision for our area that will translate into sustainable, concrete results.”